-It is estimated that one in five adults lack foundation skills in digital technology.
-To fill this gap, the Department for Education is introducing digital skills qualifications based on the essential digital skills framework.
-These qualifications are designed for adults, and will be available from September 2020.
+It is estimated that one in five adults lack foundation skills in digital technology and the Coronavirus pandemic has further highlighted the difficulties of accessing services online for those without confidence in their digital skills.
+To fill this gap, the Department for Education has introduced digital skills qualifications based on the essential digital skills framework.

 A 2018 report found that: